ulflor/wavepacket/doc/architecture.rst

     Contains all classes that describe the representation of a state (the grid), and all functionality that operates only on this representation.
-These include degrees of freedom, :py:class:`wavepacket.grid.Grid` itself, the class :py:class:`wavepacket.grid.State`, as well as supporting functions and classes that do not require information about operators, for example state transformations.
+These include degrees of freedom, :py:class:`wavepacket.grid.Grid` itself, the class :py:class:`wavepacket.grid.State`, as well as supporting functions and classes.

 :py:mod:`wavepacket.builder`
     Contains utility functions to create an initial wave function or density operator.